Cotton Fields

-"Cotton Fields (The Cotton Song)" (also known as In Them Old Cotton Fields Back Home) is a song written by American blues musician Huddie Ledbetter, better known as Lead Belly, who made the first recording of the song in 1940.
+"Cotton Fields (The Cotton Song)" (also known as "In Them Old Cotton Fields Back Home") is a song written by American blues musician Huddie Ledbetter, better known as Lead Belly, who made the first recording of the song in 1940.

 Early versions

-Recorded by Lead Belly in 1940, "Cotton Fields" was introduced into the canon of folk music by its inclusion on the 1954 album Odetta & Larry which comprised performances by Odetta at the Tin Angel nightclub in San Francisco with instrumental and vocal accompaniment by Lawrence Mohr; this version was entitled "Old Cotton Fields at Home".
-The song's profile was boosted by its recording by Harry Belafonte, first on his 1958 album Belafonte Sings the Blues, with a live version appearing on the 1959 concert album Belafonte at Carnegie Hall.
-Belafonte had learned "Cotton Fields" from Odetta and had been singing it in concert as early as 1955.
+Recorded by Lead Belly in 1940, "Cotton Fields" was introduced into the canon of folk music by its inclusion on the 1954 album Odetta & Larry which comprised performances by Odetta at the Tin Angel nightclub in San Francisco with instrumental and vocal accompaniment by Lawrence Mohr.
+That version was entitled "Old Cotton Fields at Home".

+The song's profile was boosted by its recording by Harry Belafonte, first on his 1958 album Belafonte Sings the Blues, and then a live version on the 1959 concert album Belafonte at Carnegie Hall.
+Belafonte had learned "Cotton Fields" from Odetta and had been singing it in concert from as early as 1955.
 A #13 hit in 1961 for The Highwaymen, "Cotton Fields" served as an album track for a number of C&W and folk-rock acts including Ferlin Husky (The Heart and Soul of Ferlin Husky 1963), The Delltones (Come A Little Bit Closer 1963), Buck Owens (On the Bandstand 1963), the New Christy Minstrels (Chim-Chim-Cheree 1965) and the Seekers (Roving With The Seekers 1964).

 Odetta also made a new studio recording of the song for her 1963 album One Grain of Sand.
-The Springfields included "Cotton Fields" on a 1962 EP release; this version is featured on the CD On an Island of Dreams: The Best of the Springfields.
+The Springfields included "Cotton Fields" on a 1962 EP release, and that version is featured on the CD On an Island of Dreams: The Best of the Springfields.
 "Cotton Fields" was also recorded by Unit 4+2 for their Concrete and Clay album (1965).
 A rendering in French, "L'enfant do", was recorded in 1962 by Hugues Aufray and Petula Clark.